GregHarris90/Work-Day-Scheduler/README.md

 ### Table of Contents

 1) The Repository
+2) Technology Used
-2) User Story
+3) User Story
-3) Work Day Scheduler
+4) Work Day Scheduler
-4) Overall Conclusion
+5) Overall Conclusion

 # The Repository

+- This repository is for a web application to use a 'Work Day Scheduler' to plan tasks for the average work day!

-* LINK TO LIVE REPOSITORY*
+*LINK TO LIVE REPOSITORY*

 https://gregharris90.github.io/Work-Day-Scheduler/

-- This repository is for a web application to use a 'Work Day Scheduler' to plan tasks for the average work day!
+# Technology Used

+- For this project we used bootstrap to build the structure of the webpage, Font Awesome and Google APIs for some styling for the text and icons.
+Then using JQuery I implemented Moment.js to make a Work-Day-Scheduler for the user to plan out their work day.

 # User Story